 Widen your audience — Going virtual opens your event to more people!
 Virtual events let you connect with your audience across the globe and include attendees who otherwise wouldn't have access to that experience.

 Embrace sustainability — Save the environment one virtual event at a time.
-Virtual events reduce food waste and carbon emissions due to travel, and they remove the need for printed paper materials like event signage and paper agendas.
+Virtual events reduce food and material waste and carbon emissions due to travel, and they remove the need for printed paper materials like event signage and paper agendas.

 What are the components of a virtual event?